hmziqrs/ruxlog-frontend/admin-dioxus/docs/animated_grid_circles_plan.md

 ## Edge Cases & Safeguards
 - If grid changes mid-transition, finish current step then snap to nearest valid indices and continue; if indices out of range, respawn.
 - Prevent back-to-back `ontransitionend` loops by checking `moving` and ensuring target changed.
-- Clamp side steps that would leave bounds; don’t set `pending_turn` if it’s invalid.
+- Clamp side steps that would leave bounds; ignore invalid side steps.

 ## Work Plan
 1. Types and utilities